 - 50 grams fennel seeds (saunf)

 - Wash and chop the mangoes into very small pieces and remove the stone.

 - Mix salt and turmeric powder and leave it in a covered stainless steel pot for 24 hours, mangoes will release some water.

 - Remove the water and spread the mangoes on a clean dry cloth for 2-3 hours.

-- Grind the funnel seeds, fenugreek seeds, mustard seeds and chilli powder coarsely in a dry grinder.
+- Grind the fennel seeds, fenugreek seeds, mustard seeds and chili powder coarsely in a dry grinder.

 - Heat the oil on a high flame, switch off the gas and leave the oil to cool.

 - When mangoes are dry, mix all dry ingredients, pour the oil and fill it in a sterilized glass jar.

 - Oil should be on top of the mangoes, put it in in sun rays to cook for 4-5 days.One big jar of mango pickle is ready to use.
 It can last on the shelf for months.